 THE STORY OF SUKURRU is a complete re-translation of the oldest known literary text in the world today.
 Several versions and fragments of versions were discovered on clay tablets in Mesopotamia, the earliest dated to ca. 2600-2500 BC.
 The academic translation is called THE INSTRUCTIONS OF SHURUPPAK and has been classified as a Sumerian ‘wisdom’ text.
 My version, using an innovative yet logical method taking all the symbols into consideration with their independent meanings, produces a result completely at odds with everything that has gone before.
 One of the most important features of this translation is that it brings to light unheard of yet indisputable links to worldwide mythologies and to many languages; It is my contention that Sumerian is the lost mother tongue, the language of Hermes Trismegistus.
-Since publishing THE STORY OF SUKURRU in 2017, I have prepared and recently published a second book: BEFORE BABEL THE CRYSTAL TONGUE.
-To those who are interested to learn more, I recommend getting to know at least some of the approximately 150 symbols presented in BEFORE BABEL THE CRYSTAL TONGUE before looking more closely at the core of THE STORY OF SUKURRU which was laid out in the manner of a bilingual book, with symbol/phonetic form/meaning on the left and translated line on the right.
-Some further explanations are given below and the Sumerian proverbs, posted from time to time, also give an idea of the layout of my translation.
+Since publishing THE STORY OF SUKURRU in 2017, I have written an explanatory book: BEFORE BABEL THE CRYSTAL TONGUE, published in 2019.
+Some further explanations are given below and the Sumerian proverbs, posted from time to time, also give an idea of the layout of my translations.

 A revised edition of THE STORY OF SUKURRU was published on June 9th, 2020, to include a full explanation of the recently discovered acrostic hidden therein.
 For those who already have a copy of the translation, THE SUMERIAN SOLSTICE RIDDLE is also discussed and the solution given on the AoM board of Graham Hancock’s website.
 See the link in the Proverbs section here below.
 It follows on from the related riddle of the Speaking Ass.